In addition to inpatient and outpatient clinical experiences, there are several conferences that are part of our residents' core curriculum:

 Numerous formal and informal educational opportunities exist for house staff via rounds, lectures, and conferences held daily throughout the hospital.
 Such opportunities include, but are not limited to, "attending rounds," "subspecialty rounds" and "infectious disease grand rounds."
 The house staff is encouraged to attend as many conferences as possible to supplement their bedside learning.

-Similar to maintenance of certification programs, all residents are expected to participate in long-term preparation for the pediatric board exam by routinely completing board-style multiple choice questions, reading review articles, and attending the conferences listed above.
+Similar to the maintenance of certification programs, all residents are expected to participate in long-term preparation for the pediatric board exam by routinely completing board-style multiple choice questions, reading review articles, and attending the conferences listed above.
 Their progress in these areas is reviewed at biannual meetings with the program directors.